Christina McHale: 2012

 Seeded seventh at the Birmingham Classic, her first grass-court tournament of the year, McHale was defeated in the second round by Elena Vesnina.
 In Eastbourne, McHale upset third seed Caroline Wozniacki in the first round.
 She lost in the second round to Anastasia Pavlyuchenkova.
 Seeded 28th at the Wimbledon Championships, McHale was defeated in the third round by eighth seed Angelique Kerber.

 Seeded fifth at the Carlsbad Open, McHale reached the quarterfinal where she lost to top seed Marion Bartoli.
-Representing the USA at the Summer Olympics, McHale was defeated in the first round by 11th seed Ana Ivanovic.
+Representing the United States at the Summer Olympics, McHale was defeated in the first round by 11th seed Ana Ivanovic.

 In Montreal at the Rogers Cup, McHale lost in her third-round match to Canadian wildcard Aleksandra Wozniak.
 At the Western & Southern Open, McHale retired from her first-round match against Chanelle Scheepers due to gastrointestinal illness.
 Seeded 21st at the US Open, she lost in the first round to Kiki Bertens.

 In Beijing at the China Open, McHale was defeated in the first round by 11th seed Ana Ivanovic.
 McHale played her final tournament of the season at Osaka.
 Seeded third, she lost in the first round to eventual finalist Chang Kai-chen.

 McHale ended the year ranked world No. 33.